Hello, I am Frog, and this is my bit of cyber-earth.

 As part of the Castle, we only reffered to the Gargoyle as such or, like I mentioned before, an affectonate "Goyle".
 I wish that at the time had thought to press for Goyle's name, but the thought was so irrelevant to me then.

-I have a few memories of the Gargoyle myself from the early 70s.
-Photos of the Gargoyle also appeared in the Arkansas Democrat-Gazette during the late 90s.
-That person pictured appears quite young should we assume they are the same one I met, the same one who was initiating their first followers in the late 60s.
-Other first-person accounts of the Gargoyle consistently describe an individual who appears in their mid to late 20s, even when these interactions took place 15, 20, 30 years apart from one another.
-There is also an image Toad found on one of his escapades that is most definitley Goyle, but the photo (according to Toad) is from 1947.
+However, other first-person accounts of the Gargoyle consistently describe an individual who appears in their mid to late 20s, even when these interactions took place 15, 20, 30 years apart from one another.
+Now the word of strangers may not be convincing, I understand (and laud your skepticsm), but there is also an image Toad found on one of his escapades that is most definitley Goyle, but the photo (according to Toad) is from 1948.
 I can not confirm this detail with hard evidence, but Toad is deftly methodical in his approach, would be hard to slip something past him.
 And so this, to me, is the greatest mystery.
 Who is this ageless being:

 I have heard numerous recountings of experiences with the Castle wherein the witness notes that any members of the Castle they met appeared relatively youthful.
 Claims have been made that the Castle's homeopathic approach to health contributes significantly to this peculiar vigor.
 But even the strictest of regimes coupled with complete abstinence from harmful substances will not allow one to escape time and gravity completely.